Neon signs are used around the world to illuminate the night sky and attract passers-by to hotels, restaurants, casinos and shops.

 Depending on the design you want to have and the size of the signage you need will reflect the price you pay for a custom made concept.

-However, with the development of technology, you can now choose a far more efficient and safer alternative to traditional neon designs.
+However, with the development of new digital, electronic technology, you can now choose a far more efficient and safer alternative to traditional neon designs.

 More affordable, less fragile and far more energy-efficient, enjoy the beauty and glow of a neon light without the huge investment and need for transformers, etc.